A truly great AirPods alternative for $35

 •See All

-Discuss: The surprisingly good EarFun Free earphones are now on sale for $35
+Discuss: Black Friday true-wireless earphone deal: The surprisingly good EarFun Free for $35

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.